-In this course we will take an interdisciplinary look at the eternal pursuit of happiness on the basis of four themes: (1) modern self; (2) modern society; (3) East and West and (4) meaning.
-The main focus of the course will be on developments in the 20th and 21st century, as they relate most directly to current issues about happiness and wellbeing.
+In this course, we will take an interdisciplinary look at the eternal pursuit of happiness based on four themes: (1) modern self; (2) modern society; (3) East and West; and (4) meaning.
+The focus of the course will be on developments in the 20th and 21st centuries, as they relate most directly to current issues about happiness and wellbeing.

 First, we will dive into the history of the modern self and modern society.
-When did we begin to consider ourselves as unique individuals?
-Where did our quest for authenticity and self-actualization start?
-How to understand wellbeing as both ethical concept and practice?
-What is the impact of technology on our behavior and wellbeing?
-How does out modern political and economic systems influence our well-being and our ideas of well-being?
+When did we begin to consider ourselves unique individuals?
+Where did our quest for authenticity and self-actualisation start?
+How to understand well-being as both an ethical concept and practice?
+What is the impact of technology on our behaviour and wellbeing?
+How do our modern political and economic systems influence our well-being and our ideas of well-being?

 Then, we will compare Eastern and Western approaches to alleviate our suffering.
-Eastern philosophies and religions claim to have many ways for improving happiness and wellbeing.
+Eastern philosophies and religions claim to have many ways to improve happiness and well-being.
 Western psychologists and psychiatrists have developed different therapies to treat psychopathology.
-In the last decades East and West have found common ground in the Western world: meditation and mindfulness have conquered psychotherapy, and are even part of the toolkit of the modern HR-manager.
+In the last decades, East and West have found common ground in the Western world: meditation and mindfulness have conquered psychotherapy and are even part of the toolkit of the modern HR manager.

 Finally, we will look at meaning as it is one of the most fundamental compasses in life.
-We will analyze historically the role work has been playing in the life of many people as a way to create meaning, purpose and fulfilment.
-And we will reflect on the challenges of writing a personal meaningful narrative in modern society.
+We will analyse the role work has been playing historically in the life of many people to create meaning, purpose and fulfilment.
+And we will reflect on the challenges of writing a personal, meaningful narrative in modern society.

 You can find the timetable on Datanose.